 But, to most IT leaders' frustration, this result is the exception, not the rule.
 Most IT projects go way over time, don't provide a clear ROI, or are never even finalized.

-Over the past few years, we've worked with hundreds of companies and thousands of IT leaders, with huge differences in their approach to digital transformation (DT).
+Over the past few years, we've worked with hundreds of companies and thousands of IT leaders, with huge differences in their approach to digital transformation (DT), and there is a common thread between digital transformation projects that fail.

 Here's what I've seen from the ones that are winning the race.